osisoft/OCS-Docs/Documentation/SequentialDataStore/Filter_Expressions.md

 **TimeSpan Function Examples**

-For the following examples, assume that the Qi Type event includes a field named ``TimeSpanValue`` of type **TimeSpan**:
+For the following examples, assume that the SDS Type event includes a field named ``TimeSpanValue`` of type **TimeSpan**:

 -  ``years(TimeSpanValue) eq 1``